-The truth that every person is separated from God by his sinful behavior and is destined to a second death in Hell must cause offense.
+The truth that every person is separated from God by his sinful behavior and is destined to a second death in hell must cause offense.
 This offense leads some to embrace the truth that they can never have a right relationship with God on their own apart from the forgiveness that Jesus Christ offers through His death, burial, and resurrection.
-For these, the offense of this gospel becomes the fragrance of life.
-But others are repulsed by this dependency upon Jesus Christ for forgiveness, and for them, this offense is the pungent smell of death.
+For these the offense of this gospel becomes the fragrance of life, but others are repulsed by this dependency upon Jesus Christ for forgiveness.
+For them this offense is the pungent smell of death.
 They reject the gospel and seek to either separate themselves from the speaker or to silence him.

 In analyzing this it should not be surprising that Christians are persecuted, slandered, and falsely accused for holding to their religious convictions and for speaking the truth in love because this is precisely how our Savior was treated.
 In fact, Jesus warned His disciples in John 15:18–21 that this would be the Christian’s reality:

 Fear of persecution is no excuse for avoiding the issue of homosexuality.
 Fear of offending someone with the truth when spoken in love is no excuse for avoiding the issue of homosexuality.
 Fear of being accused of inflating and unfairly “picking on” the sin of homosexuality is no excuse for avoiding the issue.
 Rather, this is a sin that is causing severe physical, mental, and emotional harm to many individuals in addition to being the catalyst for attacking fundamental social and moral issues.
 As such, we are compelled to speak into this issue.
 However, as we do, let us continually keep in mind that were it not for the grace of God, any one of us could find ourselves suffering from the same sin.
-Were it not for the grace of God, every one of us would experience the same second death in Hell as a punishment for our sins as the homosexual.
-By no means are we superior to people with same-sex attractions, nor are we more righteous apart from Jesus Christ.
-Rather, because we have been shown mercy and forgiven of so much sin, we ought to be filled with love and compassion for others who find themselves ensnared by sin.
-But this is a love that directs sinners to a Savior who can free them from their bondage to sin.
-This is why the Apostle Paul wrote to the Corinthian church in 1 Corinthians 6:9–11, “Or do you not know that the unrighteous will not inherit the kingdom of God?
-Do not be deceived: neither the sexually immoral, nor idolaters, nor adulterers, nor men who practice homosexuality, nor thieves, nor the greedy, nor drunkards, nor revilers, nor swindlers will inherit the kingdom of God.
-And such were some of you.
-But you were washed, you were sanctified, you were justified in the name of the Lord Jesus Christ and by the Spirit of our God.”
+Were it not for the grace of God, every one of us would experience the same second death in hell as the homosexual as a punishment for our sins.

 Homosexuality is not the unpardonable sin.
 What the homosexual needs is not to become a heterosexual but to become a Christian whose identity is found in the righteousness of Jesus Christ, and who has experienced a transformation within his spirit.
 As for those of us who have already experienced this transformation, we need to be talking about this issue and taking this gospel—this good news—to those who are enslaved by the sin of homosexuality.
 To accomplish this, the Christian must be both capable and willing to speak into the issue of homosexuality.